Proposal: Upload DexArbRouter v1.0.0 (Private, OnlyAddress)

 Summary

 This proposal seeks to upload the CosmWasm contract DexArbRouter v1.0.0 to the Osmosis mainnet.
 The contract is intended for internal DEX arbitrage operations, specifically executing multi‑hop swaps across available liquidity pools.
-It is not audited, but has been fully validated on testnet, including all functional flows and migration.
+It is not audited, but has been fully validated on testnet.

 Details